cegredev/josi/README.md

 Test the code on your machine, i.e. check if it actually returns the correct operating system for you.

-Make suggestions, i.e. if you want to contribute larger changes to the project, create a pull requets or issue (beforehand) and if it fits, I'll be glad to implement it!
+Make suggestions, i.e. if you want to contribute larger changes to the project, create a pull requets or issue and if it fits, I'll be glad to implement it!

 ## Support